-Cadets attending LDAC must successfully pass the administered Combat Water Survival Test (CWST) prior to going.
-CWST will be administered at LDAC as a validation event.
+Cadets participate in Combat Water Survival Training; commonly referred to as the CWST.
 Cadets must swim a total continuous time of 10 minutes using any combination of four strokes (breast, side, crawl, back).
 There is no associated distance with this requirement.
 After a minimum 10-minute rest, the cadet will tread water for 5 continuous minutes.
-Cadets who do not complete the CWST will complete this prior to commissioning with the Palmetto Battalion.
+Successful completion of CWST is a requirement for commissioning from Army ROTC.

 Labs provide practical experience in leadership, military drill and command in order to develop and strengthen the traits of initiative, self-confidence and discipline.
 Labs stress the practical application of skills and techniques that are learned in the classroom.
 They provide a forum for developing cadets and the opportunity for challenges in an outdoor environment.
-Important military skills are taught in lab that include basic rifle marksmanship (BRM), land navigation (LN), individual and squad tactics.
-Labs are held every Thursday from 1550-1750 and are a mandatory part of your training.
-Experience shows that Army Cadets who participate in the total ROTC program are more likely to succeed at LDAC and will reach their full potential.
+Important military skills are taught in lab include basic rifle marksmanship (BRM), land navigation (LN), individual and squad tactics.
+Labs are held once a week at The Citadel and are a mandatory part of Army ROTC training for those Cadets who have an Army ROTC Scholarship or under a contract.